Updated: Oct 17

 Be sure your chosen reputable tattoo artist and studio is registered with their licence on display.
 Does the artist doing your work follow safe hygiene procedures?
 For example, new gloves (worn at all times) and a new sterilized needle at the start of every session.

 Work on your tattoo design repeatedly until you are completely satisfied with it.

 Now you know what you want and it's in your head ... you have to explain exactly what that looks like to your tattoo artist.
 This can be very difficult so take a few photos, images or sketches of different elements of your future tattoo.

 Example: Mermaid tattoo -

-Additionally, there is a big different between customers driving an artist mad because they have no idea what they want, or they know exactly what they want in infinite detail and the dream customer.
+Additionally, customers can drive an artist mad because they have no idea what they really want, or they know exactly what they want in infinite detail and so they force the artist to just replicate someone else's work.
 The dream customer has researched the artist, knows their style and caliber.
 They come into the studio and say to the artist something along the lines of, "I want mermaid sleeping underwater with her head resting on her hands on the sea bed.
 Her hair and tail gently moving in the current as she rests.
 And, ...
 I want it placed here somewhere.
 I want it to exude a sense of calm".
 This gives the artist creative licence.
-After all, they are an artist.
-They want to express themselves, not just replicate other people's art.
+After all, they are an artist and they want to express themselves.
 The dream customer doesn't come back for add-ons or modifications to bespoke artwork and they are very comfortable and proud wearing a unique piece from a specific artist; like wearing a Monet.
 Your could think of it like 'commissioning a painting', and you are the canvas.